caitlinm

 Visualizing and Meditating on Scripture to Cope with Difficult Emotions

 Counselors have a variety of tools to help you on your mental health journey.
 As you spend time with your counselor you may try different tools to see what suits your situation and personality.
 One of those may be meditating on Scripture.
+Christian Counseling Allen offers support in integrating spiritual practices like Scripture meditation into your personal growth journey.
 Your counselor may employ “safe place” practice, a simple visualization technique to help you calm your mind and body.
 Sitting quietly, by yourself, you close your eyes and picture a person, place, or time when you felt safe, comfortable, or confident.
 It may be clear and specific.
 It may be an amalgamation of different experiences and sensations.
 Hold on to this image when you are in a stressful environment or difficult season of life.
 Tips for Meditating on Scripture The Bible is full of vivid imagery as a way of illustrating God’s care for people and creation.
 Take the “safe place” practice from your counseling session and sit with a passage of Scripture.
 Visualize yourself safe in the hands of God, and let him help you with your emotions.
 When you are angry.
 But who can discern their own errors?
 Forgive my hidden faults.
 Keep your servant also from willful sins; may they not rule over me.
 Then I will be blameless, innocent of great transgression.
 May these words of my mouth and this meditation of my heart be pleasing in your sight, Lord, my Rock, and my Redeemer. – Psalm 19:12-14, NIV As you learn emotional regulation it is important to acknowledge that it is a journey, not a destination.
 You will make mistakes, and you will react in a moment of hunger, exhaustion, and frustration.
-God forgives you even when you do not know you need to be forgiven.
-Taking the time to acknowledge your failure and then ask God’s forgiveness helps you become more [...]
+God forgives you even when you do not know you need to be [...]

 Comments Off on Visualizing and Meditating on Scripture to Cope with Difficult Emotions